The Impact of Open Graph Tags on Social Media Traffic

 1. The Core Open Graph Tags You Need

-To ensure your content looks professional and magnetic, you must include these four core tags in the `
+To ensure your content looks professional and magnetic, you must include these four core tags in the <head> of your HTML:

 2. Optimizing Click-Through Rates (CTR)